 Here we feature the successes of our students in the Ph.D. in Educational Neuroscience program as well as student research assistants and interns in VL2's resource hubs.

-PEN Student Diana Andriola Accepted to AAAS Catalyzing Advocacy in Science and Engineering (CASE) Workshop
+PEN Student Diana Andriola Participates in AAAS Catalyzing Advocacy in Science and Engineering (CASE) Workshop and Accepted to Harvard University's ComSciCon 2019 Flagship Workshop

-The PhD in Educational and Neuroscience (PEN) Program at Gallaudet University is excited to announce that Diana Andriola has been accepted to the AAAS Catalyzing Advocacy in Science and Engineering (CASE) Workshop.
+The PhD in Educational and Neuroscience (PEN) Program at Gallaudet University is excited to announce that Diana Andriola participated in the AAAS Catalyzing Advocacy in Science and Engineering (CASE) Workshop and was also selected to attend Harvard University's ComSciCon 2019 Flagship Workshop.

 Emily Kubicek Selected to Participate in Society for Neuroscience’s 2019 Early Career Policy Ambassadors Program